davetcc/TcMenuNetLayer/README.md

-# TcMenu LwIP network library.
+# TcMenu LwIP and driver network library.
+For EXPERIMENTAL use only

+**EXPERIMENTAL and not intended to be used outside of development at the moment.**

 ## Summary

 Dave Cherry / TheCodersCorner.com make this framework available for you to use.
 It takes me significant effort to keep all my libraries current and working on a wide range of boards.
 Please consider making at least a one off donation via the sponsor button if you find it useful.